 Scheme 1.
 Synthesis of disulfide 3 using Steglich conditions.

-Compound 3 in solid state
+Structure and magnetic properties of diradical 3 in the solid state

 Single crystals of diradical 3 were grown from CH2Cl2/toluene and used for X-ray analysis.
 The data collection conditions and parameters of refinement process are listed in Table 1.